 Between the eagle at the top and the dragon at the root, lives a squirrel, named Ratatoskr (Meaning: Drill Tooth).
 When Níðhöggr is chewing on Yggdrasil’s root he is often interrupted by Ratatoskr who fills his ears with insults.
 Ratatoskr is an annoying squirrel who has nothing better to do than to run up and down the tree between the dragon and the eagle on the top.

 Every time the eagle makes an insult about Níðhöggr, the squirrel will run down the tree and tell the dragon what has been said about him.
 Níðhöggr is just as rude in his own comments about the eagle and, upon hearing the new insults, he replies back at the squirrel with his own insults about the eagle.
 Ratatoskr’s involvement as a carrier of these messages keeps the hatred between Níðhöggr and the eagle alive, and he is the sole reason why they remain constant foes.

-The hawk that sits between the eyes of the great eagle is called Vedrfolnir, and he is possibly associated with the knowledge of the eagle.
+The hawk Vedrfolnir siting between the eyes of the great eagle is possibly associated with the knowledge of the eagle.
 He may, just like Odin’s two ravens Huginn and Muninn, fly out to gather knowledge.
 Although, it is only according to Snorri Sturluson that there are both a hawk and an eagle at the top of the world tree, so this part is uncertain.

 the highest shoots